Qinka/Qinka-Blog/post/haskell/memoization_in_haskell.md

 | 160 | 4.41 | data |
 | 200 | 8.33 | test |

-The last item of the datas is used to verify whether the fitting is right or bad.
+The last item of the data is used to verify whether the fitting is right or bad.
-Then I use the Matlab to fit these datas:
+Then I use the Matlab to fit these data:

 ```Matlab
 xs = [0 0 0.01 0.03 0.06 0.11 0.19 0.31 0.46 0.86 0.92 1.62 2.62 4.14 8.33];